17 Things To Do In London At Christmas 2024

 4. Afternoon tea

 Many of London’s hotels and cafés put on sumptuous afternoon teas at Christmas time.
-From the upmarket offerings from the likes of The Ritz, Claridge’s and The Connaught to the quirky, with Brigit’s Afternoon Tea Bus Tour from B-Bakery (14 November 2023 onwards); this is certainly one of the tastiest things to do in London at Christmas!
+There are the upmarket offerings from the likes of The Ritz, Claridge’s Hotel and The Connaught.
+For something more quirky, hop on Brigit’s Christmas Afternoon Tea Bus Tour from B-Bakery (11 November 2024 onwards) to combine tea and sightseeing.
+This is certainly one of the tastiest things to do in London at Christmas!

 5. Seeing the London Christmas lights